MERG-DEV/CANMIOfirmware/README.md

   * ANALOGUE analogue input threshold.
 (Available on channels 9,10,11,13,14,15,16 supported on PIC18F26K80 only)
   * MAGNET for magnet detectors.
 (Available on channels 9,10,11,13,14,15,16 supported on PIC18F26K80 only)

-Documentation on MERG wiki https://www.merg.org.uk/merg_wiki/doku.php?id=cbus:canmio_fw
+Documentation on MERG knowledgebase https://www.merg.org.uk/merg_wiki/doku.php?id=cbus:canmio_fw

 # To compile this code:
 This code is written for the Microchip C18 toolchain.

-Uses the CBUSlib verion 2M  https://github.com/MERG-DEV/CBUSlib.
+Uses the CBUSlib verion 2P  https://github.com/MERG-DEV/CBUSlib.

 It also uses CBUSDefs  https://github.com/MERG-DEV/cbusdefs

-The other important thing to know is the project setup in MPLAB.
-I create a separate MPLAB project within the usual MPLAB workspace and then import the files from the git directory.
+The other important thing to know is the project setup in MPLABX.
+YOu can either create a separate MPLAB project within the usual MPLABX workspace and then import the files from the git directory.
 I create logical folders thus:
-CANMIOfirmware
+CANMIOfirmware, or you can reference the files in your working branch of your local copies of the cloned repositories:
   * Header files
     - CANMIOfirmware
     - CBUSlib